 Proposal writers are salespeople.

 We sell products and services just like our professional sales colleagues.
 The difference is they do their selling verbally and in person, and we do ours on paper.
 We don’t have the same responsibilities they do, of course, we aren’t responsible for knocking on doors, networking through organizations, and all the rest.
-But we’re still responsible for doing our part to close the sale they started, to find the most effective way to reiterate what they’ve been advocating in person during the sales process, to build persuasive arguments that make our solution relatable to the unique needs of each buyer.
+But we’re still responsible for doing our part to close the sale they started, to find the most effective way to reiterate what they’ve been advocating in person during the sales process, and to build persuasive arguments that make our solution relatable to the unique needs of each buyer.
 What we do is different from what they do, but it is still an integral part of the selling process, and that makes us salespeople.

 Let me be clear.